top of page

-What Causes Tooth Infections?
+Causes of Tooth Infections

-What Are the Symptoms of a Tooth Infection?
+Symptoms of a Tooth Infection

 • Severe toothache

-• Tooth sensitivity, especially when exposed to extreme temperatures
+• Tooth sensitivity, especially to extreme temperatures

 • Fever